Thomas F. Madden: Writing

 Madden has books and articles including the "Crusades" entry for the Encyclopædia Britannica.
 His research specialties are ancient and medieval history, including the Fourth Crusade, as well as ancient and medieval Italian history.
 His 1997 revision of The Fourth Crusade: The Conquest of Constantinople (originally authored by Donald Queller) was a selection of the History Book Club.
 He is also known for speaking about the ways that the history of the Crusades is often used for manipulation of modern political agendas.
 His book, The New Concise History of the Crusades has been translated into seven foreign languages.

 His book Enrico Dandolo and the Rise of Venice won multiple awards, including the 2007 Haskins Medal from the Medieval Academy of America and the Otto Gründler Prize from the Medieval Institute.
 According to the Medieval Review, with this book "Madden more than ever stakes out his place as one of the most important medievalists in America at present."

 His 2008 book, Empires of Trust, was a comparative study that sought elements in historic republics that led to the development of empires.
 In the cases of Rome and the United States, he argued that their citizens and leaders acquired a level of trust among allies and potential enemies that was based upon an unusual rejection of hegemonic power.

-His most recent book, Venice: A New History is the culmination of decades of work in the archives and libraries of Venice.
+His book, Venice: A New History was the culmination of decades of work in the archives and libraries of Venice and is critically acclaimed for its particular focus on the historic development of its economy and political role.
+Likewise, his book, Istanbul: City of Majesty at the Crossroads of the World also received positive acclaim and remains a prominent source of information about the city.

+His most recent book, The Fall of Republics: A History from Ancient Carthage to the American Constitution, examines the flaws in ancient and medieval republics and how the American Founders employed those lessons when crafting their own new government.